martinezpenya/PRG_CFGS_2223/UD05/UD05_ejercicios_EN.md

 13. Write a program that plays with the user to guess a number.
 The computer must generate a number between 1 and 500, and the user has to try to guess it.
 To do this, each time the user enters a value, the computer must tell the user if the number to be guessed is greater or less than the number entered by the user.
 When it manages to guess it, it must indicate it and print on the screen the number of times the user has tried to guess the number.
 If the user enters something that is not a number, they must indicate it on the screen, and count it as an attempt.
 It must be checked that the reading that is performed is really an integer, and if not, give an error message and request it again. *Scanner* indicates that it failed to recognize the input by throwing the exception `InputMismatchException`.

-14. Try to guess the screen output that the following program would produce:
+14. Try to guess the screen output that the following program would produce, explain why happens this:
     ```java
     public class EjemploExcepciones {